Donaldsonville High School

 Donaldsonville High School (DHS), is a public high school in Donaldsonville, Louisiana, United States.
 It is within the Ascension Parish School Board.

-The current (2013–present) principal is Marvin Evans.
-The Associate Principal is Nicole Joseph.
-There are two Assistant Principals: Julian Surla and O'Neil Robinson.
+The current (2024–present) principal is Dr. O'Neil Robinson.
+The Associate Principal is Timmy Chiquet.
+There are two Assistant Principals: Dr. Shondra James and Jennifer Franklin.
 The school mascot is the tiger, and the school colors are red and black.